-Description of the Proposal: BPA proposes to clear targeted vegetation within the Right-of-Ways along access roads and around towers that may impede the operation and maintenance of the subject transmission lines.
-See Section 1.4 of the attached checklists for a complete description of the proposed action.
+Description of the Proposal: BPA proposes to clear targeted vegetation within the right-of-way.
+BPA proposes to clear along access roads and remove danger trees outside the right-of-way where appropriate.
+Project is to remove vegetation that may impede the operation and maintenance of the subject transmission line.
+See Section 1.1 through 1.4 of the attached checklists for a complete description of the proposed action.